Gawler line: Torrens Road Overpass

 In 2021, the Australian and South Australian governments announced that the Torrens Road level crossing would be removed, at a cost of $196 million.
 The Torrens Road level crossing was previously identified as one of the most high risk crossings in Adelaide, in part due to it being both a passenger rail, and freight rail crossing.
 Earlier, in 2020, an investigation was launched after a freight train passed through the level crossing without activating the crossing boomgates.

 In 2023, the Torrens Road overpass was officially opened.
 As part of the project, a new public park was constructed underneath the overpass, and the adjacent Ovingham railway station was rebuilt.

 Possible extension

-On 16 March 2025, South Australian Premier Peter Malinauskas announced that the corridor of the former Morgan railway line has been reserved for a possible future extension of the Gawler line to Roseworthy, along with a branch line to Concordia via the disused Barossa Valley railway line, which closed in June 2014.
+On 16 March 2025, South Australian Premier Peter Malinauskas announced that the corridor of the former Morgan railway line has been reserved for a possible future extension of the Gawler line to Roseworthy, along with a branch line to Concordia via the disused Barossa Valley railway line, which closed in 2014.